 Communication is what connects us as human beings.
 While on the road, consider increasing the communication levels between you and your loved ones, as well as other truck drivers on the road, in order to maintain important connections.

-Make an effort to keep others informed.
-Letting your spouse know where you’ll be at a given time helps decrease the potential disconnect.
+Make an effort to keep others informed where you are and how you’re feeling.
 Being on the road for extra-long periods doesn’t necessarily mean that your family and social relationships need to diminish.
 Make an effort to stay in touch so you always know what’s going on back home.
 Staying in the loop will help you maintain a presence at home even though you’re out of town.
 Plan activities with your family ahead of time, ensuring that you always have something to look forward to.

-There’s no secret recipe for a successful work-life balance in the trucking industry.
-However, the general theme when it comes to achieving this balance seems to revolve around planning ahead.
-Having a game plan is a solid start to building a framework.
+There’s no magic formula to achieving a healthy work-life balance in the trucking industry.
+However, being aware of what you need, and planning ahead for each trip, will help you set a solid foundation.
 Keep yourself stimulated both mentally and physically, don’t neglect your health, and continue to stay involved with those around you.
 You’ll be surprised with what you can achieve, even from behind the wheel.